deity-io/falcon-platform-docs/versioned_docs/version-3/storefront/static-files.md

 ---
 id: static-files
-title: Static Files
+title: Static files
-sidebar_label: Static Files
+sidebar_label: Static files
 ---

 If you want a static file, such as `robots.txt` or your `favicon.png` to be added to your build directory you simply need to  add it to the `client/public` directory.
 This will then be accessible from your root directory e.g. `https://your-site/robots.txt`.